 Millions of families around the world live on a budget, and that budget doesn’t always consider things like a VPN.
 This may especially be true for those new to the idea of browsing the Internet on a private, secure connection.

 With free services widely available, it’s understandable that many people hesitate at the idea of paying for a VPN.
 However, when your security is at stake, it’s rarely a good idea to pinch pennies.

 The Harsh Truth Of Free VPN Services

-The unfortunate truth is that most free VPN can’t or simply won’t meet industry standards, and are generally not recommended to protect your Internet privacy.
+The unfortunate truth is that most free VPNs can’t or simply won’t meet industry standards, and are generally not recommended to protect your Internet privacy.

 Privacy concerns are often the primary reason people use a VPN.
 Free services save money by employing subpar protective and encryption measures.

 Even worse, some providers make a profit by collecting and selling their users’ data.

 Like fast browsing?
 VPNs have speed and bandwidth caps to lessen the load on their servers.

 If you plan to stream HD videos, download large files, or play games online, a free VPN may not be the right choice for you.